petercorke/simple-threads-coder/README.md

 # Simple thread library (STL) for MATLAB Coder

-STL provides POSIX thread primitives to MATLAB&reg code that has been converted to C code using the MATLAB Coder&reg toolchain.
+STL provides POSIX thread primitives to MATLAB&reg; code that has been converted to C code using the MATLAB Coder&reg; toolchain.
 This allows multithread operation on Linux, MacOS and Windows platforms.

 STL provides threads, semaphores, mutexes, high resolution delay, and logging.